Nicolai Tangen: Education

-Tangen was trained in interrogation and translation in the Norwegian Intelligence Service, before he attended the Norwegian School of Economics and the Wharton School of the University of Pennsylvania as an undergraduate during 1988-92.

-He holds master's degrees in art history from the Courtauld Institute of Art, London and in social psychology from the London School of Economics.
+Tangen was trained in interrogation and translation in Russian in the Norwegian Intelligence Services, before he attended the Norwegian School of Economics and the Wharton School of the University of Pennsylvania as an undergraduate during 1988–92.
+He holds master's degrees in art history from the Courtauld Institute of Art, London and in organisational psychology from the London School of Economics.
 He has education as a cook.

 Career

 Tangen was an analyst at Cazenove & Co. before moving to Egerton Capital in 1997.
 Tangen left Egerton Capital in 2002.
 In 2005, he launched AKO Capital, a London-based hedge fund, which has £10.8 billion of assets under management.
 The Sunday Times ranked him among the 20 most successful hedge fund managers in the UK in its 2018 Rich List.

-In March 2020, it was announced that Tangen would replace Yngve Slyngstad as CEO of Norges Bank Investment Management in September 2020.
-Tangen will be responsible for investing the Norwegian Sovereign Wealth Fund, which is the world’s largest sovereign wealth fund.
-His appointment became extremely controversial as a result the circumstances around the appointment.
+In March 2020, it was announced that Tangen would replace Yngve Slyngstad as CEO of Norges Bank Investment Management in September 2020, which manages the Norwegian Sovereign Wealth Fund, the largest in the world.
+His appointment became extremely controversial as a result of circumstances around the appointment.
 The Norwegian parliament's finance committee unanimously decided to instruct the minister of finance to intervene, making sure there would be no conflict of interests.
 Tangen then decided to sell out of AKO Capital, transferring the values and ownership to the charity organisation AKO Foundation.
 He also started transferring his personal fortune to a Norwegian bank account, meeting the public political demands at his own expense, being able to start as CEO in September 2020.

 Philanthropy

-AKO Foundation

 Tangen founded the AKO Foundation in April 2013, which focuses on education and the arts.
 The AKO Foundation has provided funding for the Jamie Oliver Food Foundation, Teach First, the London School of Economics, The Wharton School of the University of Pennsylvania, and The Courtauld Institute of Art.
 The Sunday Times reported in May 2019 that Tangen has given away more than £100 million to education and arts projects through his foundation.

-Kunstsilo Museum
+In October 2018, Tangen and his wife Katja donated $25 million to the University of Pennsylvania through the AKO Foundation.
+The funds will be used to create a new campus building, to be named Tangen Hall, and to establish an international scholarship fund.
+Tangen has supported 22 University of Pennsylvania students with scholarships since 2012.
+He is on Wharton's board of overseers.

 Tangen will gift his Nordic art collection to a Norwegian foundation as part of a new project planned in his hometown of Kristiansand, Norway.
 He has supported the conversion of a grain silo into a new museum, the Kunstsilo Museum, which is set to be completed in 2021.

-The Wharton School of the University of Pennsylvania

-In October 2018, Tangen and his wife Katja donated $25 million to the University of Pennsylvania through the AKO Foundation.
-The funds will be used to create a new campus building, to be named Tangen Hall, and to establish an international scholarship fund.

-Tangen has already supported 22 University of Pennsylvania students with scholarships since 2012.
-He also serves on Wharton’s Board of Overseers.

-Edvard Munch Exhibition

-Tangen has sponsored The London Munch exhibition at the British Museum, which is the UK’s largest exhibition of Norwegian painter Edvard Munch for nearly 50 years.
+Tangen has sponsored The London Munch exhibition at the British Museum, which is the UK's largest exhibition of Norwegian painter Edvard Munch for nearly 50 years.
 The exhibition opened in April 2019.